-Term Section Course Director Course Type Day Time Location Cat # W M Taslima Nasreen This course is offered through remote delivery and has synchronous sessions during the day and time noted.
-Mon 7:00pm to 10 pm Y30V01 W N Taslima Nasreen This course is offered through remote delivery and has synchronous sessions during the day and time noted.
-Fri 8:30am to 11:30 am N/A Е77Н01 the course to the first class.
-Thank you.
+Term Section Course Director Course Type Day Time Location Cat # SU A This course is offered through remote delivery and has synchronous sessions during the day and time noted.
+THUR 7:00pm to 10 pm TBA

 This outline contains detailed guidance on relevant rules and regulations and tries to answer every possible question about this course.
 Please print and read carefully several times.
 This document is too lengthy to cover in class.
-Please bring any questions about
+Please bring any questions about the course to the first class.
+Thank you.